Radiology-Morrison-lab-UCSF/MRtrix3Tissue/docs/reference/commands/dwi2response.rst

 Synopsis
 --------

-An improved version of the Dhollander et al. (2016) algorithm for unsupervised estimation of WM, GM and CSF response functions; does not require a T1 image (or segmentation thereof).
-This implementation includes the Dhollander et al. (2019) improvements for single-fibre WM response function estimation.
+The Dhollander et al. (2019) algorithm for unsupervised estimation of WM, GM and CSF response functions; does not require a T1 image (or segmentation thereof).

 Usage
 -----